J.D., University of Miami School of Law

 B.A., University of Michigan

-Greg Levy graduated cum laude from the University of Miami School of Law in 2010 and came to University of Miami after receiving his B.A. from the University of Michigan.
-At Michigan, Mr. Levy served as President of Collegiate DECA for two years.
-Collegiate DECA is an International organization focused on developing leaders in business and entrepreneurship.
-As part of DECA, he competed and won first place at the International Collegiate DECA Competition in the International Business section.
+Greg Levy graduated cum laude from the University of Miami School of Law and came to University of Miami after receiving his B.A. from the University of Michigan.
+He currently serves as an advisor to Athleta-Ed, an online education technology company and has a deep interest in the online education space.